a11ywatch/github-actions/README.md

 # A11yWatch Github Action

 **Description:** `A11yWatch` scans a website url to get a11ywatch insight and guides you to better handling your content.
+Receive actionable items in your PR on what to fix and why.

 **Functionality:** This GitHub action allows for running dedicated website inclusion scans on `Pull Requests`, `Labels`, or `Push`.